jerrymarino/iCompleteMe/README.md

 - [Visual Studio][visual-studio-download].
 Download the community edition.
 During setup, select _Desktop development with C++_ in _Workloads_.

-Compiling ICM **with** semantic support for C-family languages:
+Compiling iCM **with** semantic support for C-family languages:

     cd %USERPROFILE%/vimfiles/bundle/iCompleteMe
     install.py --clang-completer

-You can specify the Microsoft Visual C++ (MSVC) version using the `--msvc` option.
-ICM officially supports MSVC 12 (Visual Studio 2013), 14 (2015), and 15 (2017).
+You can specify the Microsoft Visual C++ (MSVC) version using the `--msvc` option. iCM officially supports MSVC 12 (Visual Studio 2013), 14 (2015), and 15 (2017).

 That's it.
 You're done.
-Refer to the _User Guide_ section on how to use ICM.
+Refer to the _User Guide_ section on how to use iCM.

-ICM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
+iCM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
 There are a few interesting options that are conservatively turned off by default that you may want to turn on.